Abigail Folger was one of the 5 victims of the brutal murders done by members of the Manson Family.

 The actual reason for the killings was a petty grudge held by the cult leader.
 Manson was a failed musician and he was angry that he did not get a record deal from music producer Terry Melcher.
 Terry Melcher was the previous renter of 10050 Cielo Drive.

-Holding on to this grudge, Charles Manson instructed his followers to kill everyone present at 10050 Cielo Drive, as brutally as they can.
+Holding on to this grudge, Charles Manson instructed his followers to kill everyone present at 10050 Cielo Drive, as brutally as they could.

 10) Justice for Abigail